 In Dracula 2000, a band of thieves robs the archives of a notorious collector.
 The deviants believe they are walking away with a fortune in antiquities, cash, gold, diamonds, and the like, but what they have really scored is the dormant corpse of Count Dracula.
 The collector the thugs have robbed comes from a long line of Van Helsing’s who are sworn protectors of the innocent and mortal enemies of Dracula.
 The burglars unintentionally reanimate The Count’s corpse and the ruthless vampire unleashes hell on New Orleans, whilst looking for a young woman who shares his bloodline.

-As a director, it’s apparent that Lussier was still finding his footing when he made Dracula 2000.
+It’s apparent that Lussier was still finding his footing as a director when he made Dracula 2000.
 There are some missed opportunities for building atmosphere and the tonality of the flick can’t quite find the right balance.
-There are some good scares, some good action sequences, and some good comedic dialogue; but the picture doesn’t quite excel in any one of those categories and vacillates between them a little too frequently, without ever quite striking the proper balance.
+There are some good scares, some solid action sequences, and some good comedic dialogue; but the picture doesn’t quite excel in any one of those categories and vacillates between them a little too frequently, without ever quite striking the perfect balance.

 There is some bad CGI employed in Dracula 2000 that looks even worse today than it did upon its initial release.
 But there are also some nicely done practical effects.
 The body count is sufficient and there are a surprisingly high number of decapitations, which I confess, I quite enjoy.